ufyTeX/ufy/README.md

 # ufy

 _WARNING: This is pre-release code, and very much a work in progress.
-Lots of functionality is missing and existing functions may have serious bugs._
+Lots of functionality is missing and existing functionality may have serious bugs._

 _ufy_ is an API and program to typeset PDF documents using Lua code, built on top of [LuaTeX](http://www.luatex.org/).